propertyhive/WP-Property-Hive-EPC-Graph-Generator-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.2 =
+* Updated EPC image to include 'Scotland'
+* Decalred support for WordPress 5.4.2

 = 1.0.1 =
 * Renamed ajax_object to something more explicit to prevent it conflicting with other plugins